 E. The Appeals Committee will first ensure that all appeals conform to II.XVIII.H before proceeding with adjudication.

-F. The member who initially brought the case, the respondent, the Chair, or the staff liaison to AdCom/ConCom may appeal any decision.
-The Administrative Member Advisor shall inform the member of their rights to appeal.
+F. The member who initially brought the case, the respondent, or the Chair.
+The Chair shall inform the member of their rights to appeal.

 G. All appeals must be filed no later than five (5) business days after the date the appellant was notified of the decision.